What Is Epilepsy?

 Less Commonly Used AEDs

-Felbamate (Felbatol): is an effective antiseizure drug.
+An effective antiseizure drug.
 However, due to reports of deaths from liver failure and from a serious blood condition called aplastic anemia, felbamate is recommended only under certain circumstances.
-They include severe epilepsy, such as Lennox-Gastaut syndrome, or as monotherapy for partial seizures in adults when other drugs fail.
+They include severe epilepsy, such as Lennox-Gastaut syndrome, or as monotherapy for partial seizures in adults when other drugs fail, and if the benefits of this treatment are considered greater than the substantial risk for very serious adverse reactions noted above.

-Vigabatrin (Sabril): has serious side effects, such as vision disturbances, and is generally prescribed only in specific cases.
+Vigabatrin has serious side effects, such as vision disturbances and vision loss, and is generally prescribed only in specific cases.
 It is sometimes given in low doses for children with Lennox-Gastaut syndrome.
 Vigabatrin is also prescribed as a low-dose oral solution to treat infantile spasms in children ages 1 month to 2 years.

 Surgery and Devices